cattius/jekyll-now/adventures/lofoten.md

 image_sliders:
   - lofoten_slider
 ---
-In June-July 2016 I took part in a UBES summer trip led by Adam to the Lofoten Islands in Norway.
+In June-July 2016 I took part in a UBES summer trip (led by Adam) to the Lofoten Islands in Norway.
 The islands are without a doubt the most spectacular area I've ever been to.

+{% include slider.html selector="lofoten_slider" %}

 Trip highlights:
 * The midnight sun (the islands are in the Arctic Circle)